 3.3.1.1 Wheel placement

 Wheel placement will be determined based on the length of the wheel base.
-A wheel base that is too long will result in the Vehicle to have reduced handling.
+A wheel base that is too long results in the Vehicle having reduced handling.
 It will also cause the Vehicle to have a greater turning radius.
-The long wheel base will result in the most unstable Vehicle, the longer the wheel base the easier it is for the bike to tip over or roll.
-On the positive side a long wheel base provides a more comfortable and smooth ride since the rider is further away from the wheels.
-Figure 1 is an example of a recumbent bike with a long wheel base, although the bike in the figure is not a tricycle it depicts what a long wheel base may look like.
+The long wheel base will result in the most unstable Vehicle: the longer the wheel base the easier it is for the bike to tip over or roll.
+On the positive side, a long wheel base provides a more comfortable and smooth ride since the rider is further away from the wheels.
+Figure 1 is an example of a recumbent bike with a long wheel base.
+Although the bike in the figure is not a tricycle it depicts what a long wheel base may look like.

 Figure 1: Long Wheel Base [1]

 The short wheel base leads to a sturdier Vehicle with better handling, and a smaller turning radius.
-The rider is almost on top of the front wheels with a short wheel base resulting in a bumpier and uncomfortable ride.
+The rider is almost on top of the front wheels with a short wheel base, resulting in a bumpier and uncomfortable ride.
 Also, since the rider is almost on top of the front wheels, the rear wheel will not have enough weight on it.
-A lack of weight on the rear tire will cause the tire to not gain enough traction and spin out, or the rider could flip forward when applying the brakes.
+A lack of weight on the rear tire will cause the tire not to gain enough traction and spin out, or the rider could flip forward when applying the brakes.
 Look at figure 2 for an example of a short wheel base.

 Figure 2: Short Wheel Base [2]